browserengineering/book/book/graphics.md

 Mobile devices
 ==============

-Though you'll probably be implementing your browser on a desktop computer (because software development is much easier on such computers), many people access the web through mobile devices such as phones or tablets.
-On these devices, there is still a screen and a rendering loop, and for the most part all of the things you will learn in this book also apply to mobile[^same-code-on-mobile].
-However, the typical mobile device has several differences worth noting:
+Though you're probably writing your browser on a desktop computer, many people access the web through mobile devices such as phones or tablets.
+On mobile devices, there's still a screen, a rendering loop, and most other things discussed in this book.[^same-code-on-mobile] But there are several differences worth noting:

 * Applications are usually full-screen, and in those situations, only one application is able to draw to the screen at a time.
 As a result, "background"